MicrosoftDocs/quantum-docs-pr/articles/quickstarts/qrng.md

 ### Q# operation code

-1. Replace the contents of the Operation.qs file with the following code:
+1. Replace the contents of the Program.qs file with the following code:

     ```qsharp
     namespace Quantum {